 In order for a resignation to be viewed as valid and enforceable, it must be clear and unequivocal.
 This means that when viewed by a reasonable and objective person, it can be confirmed that the employee had an intent to resign from their position.
-For example: in a heat of the moment situation where an employee lashes out and yells that they are quitting their job after being reprimanded by their boss, the resignation will likely not be seen as valid and enforceable.
-However, submitting a carefully considered resignation letter is more likely to be considered valid and enforceable.

 (1) Express Acceptance of the Resignation

 If an employer has not expressly accepted the resignation, an employee can generally withdraw it up until the employer chooses to acknowledge and accept the resignation.
-Ex. an email or letter saying that the employer ‘accepts the resignation’.
+E.g. an email or letter saying that the employer ‘accepts the resignation’.

 (2) Detrimental Reliance

 In some cases, an employee may provide their employer with an ultimatum, stating that if something is not changed within a time frame they will quit.
-If a cooling off period has passed and the employee has not withdrawn the ultimatum, the employer can accept and act on the resignation.
+If a cooling-off period has passed and the employee has not withdrawn the ultimatum, the employer can accept and act on the resignation.
 This was the situation in Kerr v.
 Valley Volkswagen, 2015 NSCA 7 (CanLII), where the employee was found to have offered a clear and unequivocal ultimatum.
 Mr. Kerr worked as a parts manager at a car dealership and told Mr. Benjamin, his supervisor, that he wanted a raise of $100 a week or he would quit because he had another job opportunity where he would receive such a raise.
 Mr. Kerr was given a three-week period to improve his performance to earn his raise; however, no improvements were made, and the ultimatum was not withdrawn.
-After the improvement period, management accepted the resignation and subsequently, Mr. Kerr attempted to withdraw his ultimatum but was unsuccessful.
+After the improvement period, management accepted the resignation.
+Subsequently, Mr. Kerr attempted to withdraw his ultimatum but was unsuccessful.
 The courts found that a reasonable person observing the situation would think that Mr. Kerr had intended to resign from his position.

-Takeaways for Employers:
+Takeaways for Employers

 - Request that resignations be submitted in writing;

-- If an emotional employee submits a resignation, provide a brief cooling off period before seeking clarification and accepting the resignation;
+- If an emotional employee submits a resignation, provide a brief cooling-off period before seeking clarification and accepting the resignation;

-- If the cooling off period has passed and the employee has chosen to proceed, provide a written acceptance of the resignation;
+- If the cooling-off period has passed and the employee has chosen to proceed, provide a written acceptance of the resignation;

 - Consider whether any additional time or resources were spent due to the employee’s resignation; and,